International

 Legislative Power

-The legislature in Thailand is bicameral.
-The parliament of the country is the National Assembly.
-It consists of the Senate (the upper house) with 250 seats, all its members appointed by the Royal Thai Military, under the new Constitution adopted in April 2017, to serve five-year terms (the Senate appointed in 2024 will consist of 200 members elected from various groups of professionals for a 5-year term); and the House of Representatives (the lower house) with 500 seats, its members elected by popular vote to serve four-year terms (375 directly elected through single constituency elections and 125 elected through party-list proportional representation).
+The legislature in Thailand is bicameral, with the parliament being the National Assembly.
+It consists of the Senate (the upper house) with 250 seats, all of its members appointed by the Royal Thai Military under the new Constitution adopted in April 2017, serving five-year terms.
+However, the Senate appointed in 2024 will consist of 200 members elected from various professional groups for a five-year term.
+The House of Representatives (the lower house) has 500 seats, with its members elected by popular vote to serve four-year terms.
+Of these, 375 are directly elected through single constituency elections, and 125 are elected through party-list proportional representation.
 The executive branch of government is directly or indirectly dependent on the support of the parliament, often expressed through a vote of confidence.
-The Government cannot veto the acts passed by the parliament.
+The government cannot veto acts passed by parliament.

 +